prmail/wellpulse_mcp/README.md

 ## 💬 Example Prompts to Ask Your AI

-Once WellPulse MCP is connected, try asking your AI:
+Once Wellness Pulse MCP is connected, try asking your AI:

 ```
 "What's our wellness trend for the last 90 days?"